-Managing excess moisture in the vegetable garden will be on the minds of most vegetable gardeners today as the impacts of Cyclone Debbie are revealed along most of the eastern seaboard of Australia.
-In Brisbane we’ve had about 300mm in 24 hours.
+Managing excess moisture in the vegetable garden will be on the minds of most vegetable gardeners in South East QLD.
+In Brisbane we’ve had about 200mm in 48 hours.

 In managing excess moisture in the vegetable garden, the two major aspects are: water flow and water-logging.

 - Increased soil erosion – Your garden beds will erode away and may be completely wiped out if its a big flow.

 - Loss of top soil and fertility – The thin layer of top soil you have worked on to improve can be washed away overnight with a big flow of water.

 - Loss of plants – Seeds and seedlings are very sensitive to any weather extreme.
 Water flow will wash seeds and cover seedlings with soil.

 - Lowered soil fertility – Too much water reduces oxygen levels in the soil.
 The oxygen level has a big impact on root growth and the life force of the soil and plants.